cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 **column_class**
 <br>The classification of the column in the target table, defining its role (e.g., business key, dependent child key, content, etc.).

+### Syntax Extensions
+All syntax ectensions that are declared in DVPD are materialized into DVPI according to routing rules.
+They are copied only to their defined semantic targets and applied only when table, column and relation match.

+**Extension Design**
+*The syntax extension mechanism is designed to:*
+<br> Keep DVPD concise and readable.
+<br> Allow adding new behavior without changing the base structure.
+<br> Work correctly with complex models and different relations.

 # License and Credits

 (C) Matthias Wegner, cimt ag